 The practice had clear guidance for staff about how to report incidents and accidents.
-Staff described an incident which had occurred in the last year and this had been well documented, investigated and reflected upon by the dental practice.
-We spoke with the patient who was involved in the incident and they told us that they were very happy with how it was dealt with.
-It was evident that the practice embraced the ethos of significant event analysis in order to continuously improve their service.
-Any accidents or incidents would be reported to the practice owner and would also be discussed at staff meetings in order to disseminate learning and aim to prevent the incident from occurring again.
+Staff were familiar with the importance of reporting significant events.
+We reviewed the significant events which had occurred in the last 12 months.
+These had been well documented and analysed.
+Any accidents or incidents would be reported to the practice manager and would also be discussed at staff meetings in order to disseminate learning.

-Staff understood the Reporting of Injuries and Dangerous Occurrences Regulations 2013 (RIDDOR) and provided guidance to staff within the practice's health and safety policy.
+The practice manager understood the Reporting of Injuries and Dangerous Occurrences Regulations 2013 (RIDDOR).